ywamsendai/ywamsendai-wiki/docs/ywam/visarenewal.md

 * Passport and residence card

-* 4,000 yen revenue stamp when picking up for new residence card - can be bought at a post office
+* 4,000 yen revenue stamp when picking up the new residence card - can be bought at a post office

 **Notes:**